bahlgren/democritus-epanet/test-py/README.md

 			    Create csv file for specified node attribute VALUE.
       -l VALUE, --link-value-csv VALUE
 			    Create csv file for specified link attribute VALUE.

 ## Node and link attributes

-Please see the EPANET documentation for possible node and link properties.
+Please see the EPANET documentation for possible node and link attributes (properties).
 Just remove the "EN_" prefix.
-The specified property names ("VALUE" above) will be converted to upper case, that is, "pressure" will become "EN_PRESSURE" in the call to the EPANET toolkit, but when used to create the csv file name, it will be converted to lower case.
+The specified attribute names ("VALUE" above) will be converted to upper case, that is, "pressure" will become "EN_PRESSURE" in the call to the EPANET toolkit, but when used to create the csv file name, it will be converted to lower case.